-There is a quick hack to get started with Podman if you are not familiar with the syntax though.
+There is a quick hack to get started with Podman just in case you are not familiar with the syntax though.

 Step 1.
-First thing you gotta make sure Docker and Podman are both installed.
+First thing you got to make sure that both Docker and Podman are installed.

 Docker version 20.10.11, build dea9396 podman version 3.4.1